Breathe it out

 Cross it out

 Yes, doing a crossword can help you relax.
-It may seem like a brain busting activity, but it can also sooth your nerves.
+It may seem like a brain-busting activity, but it can also soothe your nerves.
 Whilst the idea that it will prevent Alzheimer's is a hotly debated one - there's no doubt that the fun puzzles can make you forget your stress and worry.